 Flexjobs is a network dedicated to remote and work-from-home jobs (hence the name).
 They have thousands of listings across the globe for jobs specifically designed to be remote.
 Almost all jobs that you’ll find on the platform will be scam-free and from legit companies and organizations.

 But the catch is that Flexjobs is paid.
-Jobseekers need to pay for monthly, quarterly or yearly premium (US$14.95, US$29.95, and US$49.95 respectively) to apply for jobs and gain unlimited access to all the jobs posted with Flexjobs.
+Jobseekers need to pay for monthly, quarterly or yearly premiums (US$14.95, US$29.95, and US$49.95 respectively) to apply for jobs and gain unlimited access to all the jobs posted with Flexjobs.
 It’s a BBB accredited site with an A+ rating and truly stellar customer reviews.
 Most people find it worth the cost.

 RemoteOK is another job portal dedicated to remote jobs.
 Rather than hosting original job postings, this portal leverages the jobs posted on other portals like Candor and Komoot.

 Many of the jobs posted on the portal are old, and most of the first-page jobs (the hottest jobs on this website) are for coders and developers.
 The spread of jobs seems relatively thin, and it might not be equally effective for people with other skill sets.

 You’ll create a profile and then go through their extensive testing (English and then domain-specific), which will ensure that you are indeed an expert in the services that you are offering.
 So what’s the payoff?

 If you are approved, the hourly rates or part-time wages you will get from Toptal jobs are significantly higher than what you can get on another platform.

 For example, Toptal offers a $90-an-hour minimum to financial experts, and the highest prices can go upwards of $250 an hour.